status-im/nim-chronicles/README.md

     database.writeLogEntry(msg)
 ```

+## Using Chronicles with `{.noSideEffect.}`

+Usage of Chronicles from `noSideEffect` procs (or `func`) is limited to the
+`trace` statement.
+Normal logging can be considered a side effect, but `trace`
+is meant as a debugging aid.
+It's analogous to Nim's `debugEcho`, which also
+bypasses the effect system.

 ## Teaching Chronicles about your types

 Chronicles can output log records in any of the formats supported by the Nim